nicovbiljon2/complete-javascript-course/02-Fundamentals-Part-2/starter/README.md

 learned about Array data structures and indexing.
 Learned about array methods .push, .unshift, .shift, .pop, .indexOf and .includes Completed challenge 2# - struggled to get the totals array correct.
+Learned about objects and how to use the dot and bracket notation to get data from the object and how to add data to the object.
+Learned how to create an object method and use the "this." special keyword.